mmesiti/git-collaborative/content/branches-and-internals.md

 and every `commit` object references a single `tree` object.

 **All objects are named as the SHA-1 hash (a 40-character hexadecimal string) that is computed on their content.**
+This means that all objects are *immutable*.

 ```{figure} img/commit-and-tree.png